 Relax and enjoy your long layover in Dubai

 As you can see, there is no shortage of things to explore in Dubai on a layover, whatever your tastes or your final destination.
+These are just our suggestions of the must-do things in Dubai but be sure to do your own research to ensure that your stopover in Dubai goes as smoothly as possible.
 So, plan a few days to relax in your hotel, acclimatise to the new time zone and discover your surroundings, and then let the adventure continue.